Downtown Magnets High School: History

-After founding the Los Angeles Center for Enriched Studies in 1977, principal Joshua Hong founded Downtown Business Magnet in 1981 as a component of LAUSD's expanding voluntary integration program specializing in bushiness training.
+After founding the Los Angeles Center for Enriched Studies in 1977, David Peha founded Downtown Business Magnet in 1981 as a component of LAUSD's expanding voluntary integration program specializing in bushiness training.
 The school's first class consisted of 55 sophomores from different neighborhoods around Downtown Los Angeles.
 The first campus was previously a storage room for the textbooks used by LAUSD and shared the area with television station KLCS; before that the area previously being used by Custer Avenue School that was demolished in 1949 to make way for U.S. Route 101.
 The school was focused on introducing a business program into the curriculum and mimicking a business environment.

 In 1994, the Electronic Information Magnet was created for specialization in technology and multimedia.
 Because of the new magnet, Downtown Business Magnet adopted the name Downtown Magnets to incorporate both.

 On June 6, 2022, the school announced that it would be relocating to another campus after 40 years.
 They moved to the Edward R. Roybal Learning Center in the summer before the 2022–2023 school year.